This Notice applies to the websites at dimensions.ai and related services (“Dimensions”).

 We take appropriate technical and organizational security measures to protect personal data from accidental or unlawful destruction, accidental loss and unauthorized access, destruction, misuse, modification or disclosure, including generally accepted standards designed to protect personal data provided to us, both during transmission and once it is received.

 We only keep your personal data for as long as it is necessary for the purposes for which it was collected, after which it will be destroyed, erased or anonymized.

 In order to run our business and provide Dimensions, we may transfer personal data from the UK or the European Economic Area (EEA), including to our affiliates and service providers, many of whom are located outside of these jurisdictions.
 Whenever we make such transfers, we will ensure an appropriate level of protection is afforded to your personal data by implementing at least one of the following safeguards:

 - making sure the destination country has been deemed to provide an adequate level of protection for personal data;

 - by using model form contracts that have been officially declared to afford your personal data an appropriate protection.

 Please email us at firstname.lastname@example.org if you would like more information about these safeguards.

 Depending on your preferences, we may contact you about things we think might be of interest to you.
-Some of these messages may be tailored to you, based on your interests (e.g. previous browsing activity) and any other information we may hold.
+Some of these messages may be tailored to you, based on your interests (e.g. previous browsing activity), public research history and other information we may hold.
 This may include emailing you – using an address included as part of your published work – about your field of research and relevant opportunities or developments, including on behalf of our partners.
 If you do not want your email to be used on behalf of our partners in this way, you can opt-out of such emails by submitting your email preferences using the link below: